Skip to main content

 Learn more about the USJ branches and leadership opportunities within USJ.

-The USJ written application is now available until October 16, 2023.
+The USJ written application is now available until October 24, 2025.
 The written application is only one part of the USJ Selection process.
 Click here to apply.
-Individual and group interviews will take place several weeks after the written application is due.
+Individual and group interviews will take place two weeks after the written application is due.
 Upon review of your written application, you may be invited to interview.
 Please be mindful of the required interview dates.

 USJ members serve on one of the five branches (or boards).
 Boards have mandatory board meetings.The time commitment for board meetings may fluctuate depending on the branch and case load.